-- Melanocytes are cells that produce melanin, which is a skin pigment we have to thank for the colour of our skin, be it of a fair complexion, olive or dark.
+- Melanocytes are cells in our skin that produce melanin, and melanin is the skin pigment we have to thank for the colour of our skin, be it of a fair complexion, olive or dark.

-- They are located on the lowest level of the top layer of one’s skin.
-This region is called the stratum basale of the epidermis.
+- Melanocytes are located on the lowest level of the top layer of one’s skin.

 - Darker-skinned people have more melanin than those with fair complexions.

-- Production of skin pigment is regulated by the pituitary gland peptide hormone known as¬†melanocyte-stimulating hormone (MSH).
+- Production of skin pigment is regulated by a peptide called¬†melanocyte-stimulating hormone (MSH).